 2. Denali, Alaska

 Denali, situated in south-central Alaska, is the highest mountain in North America.
 Its massive expanse and beauty have attracted climbers from around the globe for decades.
 However, the soothing vision of the summit comes with a price.
 Climbers with the correct physical condition and training have been successful in scaling its height of 20,310 feet (6,190 m).
 Denali asks for the ability to walk on snow, glacier travel, and self-arrest.
-If you possess these skills, Mt Denali climb is going to be a lifetime adventure for you.
+If you possess these skills, the Mt Denali climb is going to be a lifetime adventure for you.

 3. Mount Stetind, Norway

-Mount Stetind, Norway’s national mountain, is the most awkward climb in this list.
+Mount Stetind, Norway’s national mountain, is the most awkward climb on this list.
 Its obelisk shape, although a treat to the eye, is a challenge to even seasoned climbers.
 The hurdle that Mount Stetind presents is evident from the fact that famous British climber William Cecil Slingsby couldn’t reach its 1,392-meter high summit.
 The best time to win Mount Stetind is from June to September.
 The East Wall route will give you the best chance to scale its heights.
 For pro climbers, the average time to climb the mountain is 12 hours.

 4. Mount Toubkal, Morocco

 The tallest mountain in North Africa, Mt.
 Toubkal is exceptionally rocky and challenging for climbers.
-Moreover, Toubkal is covered with snow in winters and dust in summers.
+Moreover, Toubkal is covered with snow in winter and dust in summer.
 Climbers start their journey through local villages, with South Cirque being the most famous route.
 Although Mt.
 Toubkal’s elevation is 4,167 m (13,671 ft), you need proper mountaineering experience to tolerate the challenging and somewhat hostile environment.
 It is best to plan your expedition between June and October to avoid snowfall.

 5. Mount Aconcagua, Argentina